My Problems with #StopAsianHate

 A friend once told me, “Everything you say makes sense, but no one thinks like that.”
 This is my disclaimer that this post is my own opinion and not those of other Asians, or, likely, anyone else at all.

-I’m an Asian-American woman.
+I’m a Chinese-American woman.
 I care about issues that affect Asian-Americans and women, because they would affect me.
 But I don’t necessarily empathize more with Asian people or women than others.
 Being Asian-American and being a woman are two of my identities, but not necessarily the strongest ones.
 I more closely connect with lawyers, immigrants, East-coasters, those with a similar sense of humor, etc. Further, Asian-American is a broad category that encompasses people of vastly different appearances, foods, languages, and cultures.
 I have more in common with someone in America than, say, someone in Vietnam.

 Being a lawyer also skews my perspective in that lawyers argue about minutiae, whereas many people talk in sweeping generalizations.
 I’ve been accused of denying that racism exists when pointing out that an allegation of a hate crime or of racial discrimination does not satisfy the factors to prove such a crime.
 The answer, friends, is don’t get into fights on Twitter with strangers.